Funeral Potatoes (Cheesy Potato Casserole)

 Funeral potatoes are basically frozen hash browns, sour cream, cheddar, butter, and cream of chicken soup.
 Mix it all up and bake with some buttered corn flakes on top.
 You will be in crunchy cheesy heaven.
 (OR if you prefer, you can skip the condensed soup and make your own white sauce.
 I’ve included both recipes below.)

-Dreamy potatoes from the frozen section, all ready to go.
+Just look at these dreamy potatoes from the frozen section, all ready to go.
 I’m so glad I didn’t have to peel, chop, and parboil you.
-I prefer the texture of Funeral Potatoes when the time has been taken to thaw the potatoes for a couple hours, but you can skip thawing if you want.
-See recipe for more notes.
+I prefer the texture of Funeral Potatoes when the time has been taken to thaw the potatoes for a couple of hours, but you can skip thawing if you want.
+See the recipe below for more notes.

 I don’t really have a problem with cream of chicken soup, (have you ever tried Poppyseed Chicken Casserole??
-It’s legit) but it’s true that I usually don’t have in on hand.
+It’s legit) but it’s true that I usually don’t have it on hand.
 I always have the ingredients for a simple white sauce though, which is basically what cream of chicken soup is.
-Using canned soup definitely makes it easier to throw together, and if you are making food for a funeral (or for a heck ton of people) I would say that’s the way to go.
+Using canned soup definitely makes it easier to throw together, and if you are making several batches for a funeral (or any huge group) I would say that’s the way to go.

 (It took all of my willpower not to pour milk into this bowl and dig in.
 When was the last time you had a bowl of corn flakes??)